RyanLamansky/dotnet-webassembly/docs/BreakingChanges.md

 ## Preview Breaking Change Summary

+### 0.5.0

+* `WebAssembly.Table`'s `Type` property was renamed to `Definition` to better reflect its purpose.
+  This will likely be renamed again during the big 1.0 final restructuring.

 ### 0.4.0

 * Most types associated with compilation, including the `Compile` class itself, have been moved to the `WebAssembly.Runtime` namespace.